About Pexip's Google Meet integration

 This article covers:

-Calling domain: this is the domain that is used in the meeting invitation address.
+When using Pexip's Google Meet integration you have to decide on a Calling domain — this is the domain that is used in the meeting invitation address.
 It can be either:

 • Your own domain e.g. addresses in the style <meeting id>@example.com.
 This option provides addresses that are fully self-branded.
 If you already use your own domain for Pexip VMRs and registered endpoints, then you can continue to use this for the Google Meet gateway.
 We do not limit to one domain per company — the Pexip gateway service supports multiple domains (e.g. eu.example.com, us.example.com, and so on).
 If you also have Teams CVI integration you must use a different domain for your Google Meet integration.